cgoettel/recipes/drinks/egg-nog.md

 - &frac12; gal vanilla bean ice cream
 - nutmeg

-## Directions
+## Instructions

 - Put eggs, sugar, vanilla, and 1 C milk into blender.
 Blend.
 - Scoop ice cream (smaller chunks are better) into a large container (enough to comfortably hold 1&frac12; gal).
 - Pour egg mixture into container.
 Rinse out with milk (to get the leftovers) and pour that and remainder of gallon of milk into large container.
 - Top with nutmeg.
 Fresh nutmeg is better.

+## Notes

-This can be made on a budget, but really shines when quality ingredients (specifically ice cream and nutmeg) are used.
+- This can be made on a budget, but really shines when quality ingredients are used, specifically the ice cream.
 I recommend Breyer's natural vanilla or Tillamook's vanilla bean ice cream.
 French vanilla is gross.
-Fresh nutmeg is infinitely better than even high quality pre-ground.
+- Fresh nutmeg is great, but I prefer a high quality ground nutmeg.